snakemake/snakemake-executor-plugin-slurm/docs/further.md

 We allow `clusters` or `cluster` or `slurm_cluster` as there are multiple conventions.

-.. note:: While it is possible to submit to more than one cluster in prinicple, not all SLURM multicluster setups will support this.
+.. note:: While it is possible to submit to more than one cluster in principle, not all SLURM multicluster setups will support this.

 ##### `slurm_partition`